 - 1. Locate the 26 pin header (group of 26 pins) on the Controller Card.
 It is in the upper middle of the card. - 2.
 Notice that one pin is missing from this header.
 This missing pin is used to "key" the connector and prevent incorrect cable installation. - 3.
 Look at the 26 pin connector on the cable attached to the Potentiostat Connector Mounting Bracket.
 One of the 26 holes in this connector has been blocked. - 4.
 Plug the connector into the 26 pin header.
 The blocked hole must line up with the missing pin on the header.
 If they do not line up, you will be unable to adequately seat the connector on the header. - 5.
-Carefully double check your work. - CAUTION: The connector keying does not prevent one type of connector misalignment.
+Locate the power input connector on the upper left side on the Controller card.
+This mates with a "disk drive" power cable from the PC's power supply.
+Locate an unused power cable and connect it to the Controller card's power input connector.
+A power cable extender was supplied with the FAS2, in case the computer's disk drive power cable is too short. - Note that the power cables can only mate in one direction.
+If the power cable will not plug into the card, rotate the cable 180°. - 6.
+Carefully double check your work. - 7.
+CAUTION: The connector keying does not prevent one type of connector misalignment.
 You can easily miss an entire row of pins.
-Make sure that both rows of pins are in the connector. - 6.
+Make sure that both rows of pins are in the connector. - 8.
 Once this step is completed you may close up the computer.